mattetti/sm-808/README.md

 (ignore the audio outputs print at the beginning but pay attention to the output speed at a BPM of 128)

+### Extra info

+* A song contains multiple patterns being sequenced for different samples.
+* A song plays at a given tempo (AKA bpm), the tempo does not need to be able change while the song plays.
+* For this exercise, you are expected to implement 3 patterns for the following sounds/samples: kick, snare and hihat (you can use the example pattern or come up with your own).
+* The time signature is expected to be 4/4 (if you don't know what that is, don't worry and ignore this instruction).
+* The pattern is expected to be 8 steps or more.
+* Your code will be executed on the command line or in the browser.
+* Try to keep external dependencies to a minimum.
+* See next section to see what to output.
+* The output isn't expected to be in sync with the tempo/BPM (bonus points if you manage to do it).

 ### Timing information